Laws.Africa Developer Guide

 Extracting text from Akoma Ntoso XML is the preferred process.
 You can also extract text from the HTML version of an AKN document, but it's a little different because HTML is not as explicitly structured as XML.

-We'll be using the Cape Town Liquor Trading by-law for these examples.
+We'll be using the for these examples.

 Parsing Akoma Ntoso XML